trquinn76/classification/classification-aus/README.md

 ### Handling Invalid States (particularly in UI's)

-In the course of working with Classified data, it is not unusual to need to hold representations of Classification in invalid, intermediate states, while the User edits them via the UI.
-One of the `ProtectiveMarkerBuilder`'s purposes is to be able to hold Classification information in an invalid state, while a User is actively editing it via a UI.
+In the course of working with Classified data, it is not unusual to need to hold representations of `ProtectiveMarker`'s in invalid, intermediate states, while the User edits them via the UI.
+One of the `ProtectiveMarkerBuilder`'s purposes is to be able to hold `ProtectiveMarker` information in an invalid state, while a User is actively editing it via a UI.

 ## ProtectiveMarking structure